Written by Kara Fleck, Simple Kids editor and Rockin’ Granola mama.

 I took a few photos so that I could share with you how we did it in case some of you want to try your hand at dying your own playsilks, too.

 - hot water

-We used Easter egg dye to dye our playsilks (head over to The Artful Parent to learn how to dye playsilks with kool-aid).
+We used Easter egg dye to dye our playsilks (head over to The Artful Parent to learn how to ).
 I purchased a large quantity of egg dye on clearance after Easter this year to use for dying yarn and playsilks.